What’s the latest on how to be a great leader?

-Karen continues to share her insights through a range of research and working papers.
+Karen shares her insights through a range of research and working papers.

 Explore 2017 Inclusive Leadership Updates (and sign up below for future updates):